 People suffering with orthorexia have an unhealthy preoccupation with eating only healthy or "clean-eating" foods.
 This goes above and beyond that of a healthy eating plan, leading individuals to feel extremely anxious or guilty if they eat food they perceive to be unhealthy.
 It might also lead to physical difficulties if an individual has cut out essential nutrients or whole food groups.

-An atypical eating disorder encompasses anyone struggling with eating difficulties who does not neatly fall into other eating disorder categories.
-This can include someone with all of the characteristics of anorexia nervosa, who is not underweight, or someone who regularly engages in purging behaviour who does not binge eat.
+An atypical eating disorder or someone struggling with disordered eating encompasses anyone struggling with eating difficulties who does not neatly fall into other eating disorder categories.
+For example, someone who regularly engages in purging behaviour who does not binge eat, or someone who may be not be restricting their food intake but still experiences a lot of shame or guilt around food.
 It can also encompass individuals with eating difficulties, which are not associated with body dissatisfaction or a desire to lose weight.